mantrabrain/yatra/readme.txt

 **#Best Travel Booking Plugin for WordPress - Yatra**

-[Yatra]( https://mantrabrain.com/downloads/yatra-wordpress-travel-booking-system/?utm_source=wordpress&utm_medium=wppage&utm_campaign=wporg) is a free travel & tour booking WordPress plugin to create travel and tour packages for tour operators and travel agencies.
+[Yatra]( https://mantrabrain.com/downloads/yatra-wordpress-travel-booking-system/?utm_source=wordpress&utm_medium=wppage&utm_campaign=wporg) is a free, SEO friendly & scalable travel & tour booking WordPress plugin to create travel and tour packages for tour operators and travel agencies.

+It's really simple & easy to create trip, itinerary & trekking packages with yatra plugin and support different types of payment gateways so that its easy to accept payments.
+You can even modify your pricing as per trip date from availability calendar.

 Get [free support](https://mantrabrain.com/support-forum/)